yaser12/booking-from-expert/readme.md

 #### 8- 12 AM is midnight
 #### 9-12PM is midday

-#### 10-I user MailTrap for expert registeration and for user confiming of his booking
+#### 10-I use MailTrap for expert registeration and for user confiming of his booking
 #### 11-there is testing DB file :booking_from_expert.sql